liboyue/BOOM/README.md

 An easy-to-use multi-process question answering pipeline framework.

 ## Features
-- Easy to use: you only need to write your configuration file, we will handle everything else!
+- Easy to use: you only need to write your configuration file and modules, we will handle everything else!
-- Flexible: we (will) offer common modules for QA pipelines, and it is very easy to develop your own module.
+- Flexible: we (will) offer common modules for QA pipelines, and it is very easy to develop your own modules.
-- Tuning parameters: automatically experiment on all possible parameter combinations and saves the results.
+- Parameter tuning: automatically experiment on all possible parameter combinations and saves the results.
 - High efficiency: we use multiple processes to run the whole pipeline.

 ## Installation